StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/relations.md

 ## Multiple children

-It's also good to know that a single parent can have multiple children.
-This allows you to build a tree with branches of relations, for example:
+A single parent can have multiple children.
+This means that you can build a tree with branches of relations, for example:

 ```text
 Service Name: Parent Component